Eta Kappa Nu: Chapters

-IEEE-Eta Kappa Nu collegiate chapters are present at education institutions of higher learning across the world.
+IEEE-Eta Kappa Nu collegiate chapters are present at educational institutions of higher learning across the world.
 These chapters are designated by a Greek letter or letters starting with the first chapter Alpha at the University of Illinois.
-The second chapter, Beta at Purdue University, was organized and began inducted members in 1906; however, the chapter was not officially approved by the Purdue University administration until 1913.
+The second chapter, Beta at Purdue University, was organized and began inducting members in 1906; however, the chapter was not officially approved by the Purdue University administration until 1913.
 The chapter with the Eta designation is administered by the IEEE-HKN Board of Governors for at-large inductions.

-Prominent Members

-Individuals in the Eminent Member category are identified with an asterisk.